aerleon/aerleon/docs/reference/generators.md

 * _securitygroup_: specifies that the appliedTo should be security group (optional)
 * _securitygroupId_: specifies the Id of the security group (mandatory if securitygroup is given)

-(Required keywords option and verbatim are not supported in NSX)

 ### Term Format

 * for common keys see the [common](#common) section above.